Throat & Voice

 February 3, 2020

 Ever had lots of deep fried food, chocolates or durian and end up getting a sore throat in a few hours or the next day?
 Well, some would say that this is due to the “heaty” food that you took.
 However, there is a likely medical reason for this.
 According to Dr Gan, these foods are actually acid-reflux causing foods.
 These foods exacerbate a very common condition known as Laryngopharyngeal Reflux (LPR).
-In the following article, Dr Gan answers commonly asked questions about LPR.
+In the following article, Dr Gan Eng Cern, an ENT Specialist in Singapore, answers commonly asked questions about LPR.

 What is Laryngopharyngeal Reflux (LPR)?